sercankulcu/sercankulcu.github.io/_teaching/data-structures.md

 Chapter 12: Sets
 ---

-Sets, in turn, enable us to manage collections of unique elements efficiently, supporting operations like intersection, union, and difference.
+Sets represent collections of unique elements and are essential for ensuring data uniqueness.
+They come into play in problem-solving scenarios where distinct data elements are required.

 * Sunum-Kümeler <a href="http://sercankulcu.github.io/files/data_structures/slides/Bolum_12_Kumeler.pdf">[pdf]</a>
 * Lecture Notes <a href="http://sercankulcu.github.io/files/data_structures/Chapter_07_Graphs.pdf">[pdf]</a>